jonathans-99/jonathans-99/README.md

 ## Hi there, I'm Jonathan Pérez 👋

-### I'm a newbie web developer  and technology enthusiast 👨‍💻
+### I'm a junior web developer  and technology enthusiast 👨‍💻
 -  ⚙ I'm always trying to learn new things in technology
 - 🎧 I'm always listening to music